zadean/xqerl/README.md

 This is a currently a draft/proof-of-concept.
 Please don't try to use it for "real" computing (yet)!

-It is passing 97.5% its (~29k) test cases.
-The other ~2.5% are mainly functions that have not been implemented, regex, and UCA string collation related things.
+It is passing 98.25% its (~29k) test cases.
+The failing tests are mainly from functions that have not been implemented, and UCA string collation related things.

 ### Features it has: